 View status information

+You can view status information on the vSphere web client Dashboard.
 Status information is updated once an hour.

 In the left Navigator pane of the vSphere web client, click Dashboard, select a vCenter Server, and then click the Status tab.